JonJagger/cyber-dojo/readme.txt

 =========================
 The rails code does NOT use a database.
 Instead each practice session lives in a git-like directory structure based on its 10 character id.
-For example the session with id 82B583C347 lived at cyberdojo/katas/82/B583C347
+For example the session with id 82B583C347 lives at cyberdojo/katas/82/B583C347
-Each started animal has a sub-directory underneath this, for example cyberdojo/katas/82/B583C347/wolf
+Each started animal has a sub-directory underneath this, eg cyberdojo/katas/82/B583C347/wolf
 Each started animal has a sandbox sub-directory where its files are held, eg cyberdojo/katas/82/B583C347/wolf/sandbox